A richer earth.

 We can help stop the madness by purchasing certified Bird Friendly® coffee.
 Scientists have shown that the ecosystem on these farms functions similarly to virgin rainforest supporting nearly as many bird species as does virgin rainforest.
 By contrast the ecosystem on sun coffee and partial shade farms has collapsed.
 These farms have been shown to support very few bird species, and not the same ones as the ecosystems on certified Bird Friendly® farms.

-By seeking out coffee that is certified to preserve habitat, and compensating farmers fairly not just for the wonderful coffee grown using time honoured techniques, but also for their global contribution to biodiversity, we can save the agro-forest ecosystems and ultimately encourage reforestation efforts.
-It will improve lives for farmers and will help make sure that the songbird migration continues for future generations.
+By seeking out coffee that is certified to preserve habitat, and compensating farmers fairly for their global contribution to biodiversity, we can save these lush agro-forest ecosystems.
+It is the easiest and most impactful act we can collectively make to ensure that the songbird migration continues for future generations.

 Oh… and did we mention that it tastes better?